valkey-io/valkey-doc/commands/commandlog-len.md

 Once the command log reaches its maximal size, the oldest entry is removed whenever a new entry is created.

-The command log can be cleared with the `COMMANDLOG RESET <type>` command.
+The command log can be cleared with the `COMMANDLOG RESET` command.